nanovoice/nanovoice.github.io/index.md

-# NanoVoice: Efficient Speaker-Adaptive Text-to-Speech for Multiple Speakers (Submitted to ICASSP 2025)
+# NanoVoice: Efficient Speaker-Adaptive Text-to-Speech for Multiple Speakers (ICASSP 2025, Oral Presentation)

 #### This page and the demos below are intended solely for research demonstration.